Monitor FAQs

 • Find a graph of open file descriptors on the Metrics page.
 The graph presents usage as a percentage.
 To calculate the absolute value, take the maximum file descriptors multiplied by (file descriptor utilization percentage divided by 100).
 Expressed as a formula: Absolute Value = Max_File_Descriptors * (File_Descriptor_Utilization_percent / 100).

-To save frequently used time periods, select one and bookmark the page, because the URL includes them.
+To save often used time periods, select one and bookmark the page, because the URL includes them.
 You can also share these bookmarks with colleagues.

 Send an email to: [email protected].
 We'd love to hear your thoughts.